Get your team started in minutes

 A well-designed architecture diagram should:

-To communicate architecture effectively, several diagramming models and techniques are available.
+To communicate architecture effectively, several diagramming tools and techniques are available.
 Here are three popular methods:

 The C4 model is a modern, pragmatic approach to diagramming complex systems and breaking them down into more manageable parts.